Veterinarians save animal, human lives with volunteer mobile pet clinic - KTVZ

 Click here for updates on this story

-SANTA ROSA, California (KOVR) — When a pair of North Bay veterinarians volunteer, they save two lives: the life of the person and the life of that person’s pet.
+SANTA ROSA, California (KPIX) — When a pair of North Bay veterinarians volunteer, they save two lives: the life of the person and the life of that person’s pet.

 Veterinarians Dr. Kate Kuzminski and Dr. Sarah Reidenbach retrofitted an ambulance into a free pet clinic on wheels.